 The Kyocera Advanced Ceramic is a super sharp santoku knife with a ceramic blade.
 It excels pretty uniformly for delicate herbs, or on firmer veggies, like carrots.
 Its small size makes it a good option for people with small hands.
 It's a nimble knife that allows for precise cuts.
 It could even be a great beginner knife for children looking to improve their skills in the kitchen.
 It is comfortable to hold, its plastic handle is durable, and the whole thing is easy to wash.

-Like other short blades, this model doesn't stand up quite as well to hefty root vegetables or produce with thick skin.
-It is also very lightweight, which could be a plus for some, but also means that it doesn't carry the heft you need for larger chopping jobs.
-Having said that, we love this knife and recommend it highly.
+Like other short blades, this santoku knife doesn't stand up quite as well to hefty root vegetables or produce with thick skin.
+It is also very lightweight.
+While this factor may be a plus for some, it also means it doesn't carry the heft you need for larger chopping jobs.
+That said, we love this knife and recommend it highly.

 For everything that this knife brings, elegance doesn't seem to be part of the package.
 It performs well, but its plastic handle is pretty basic.
 Though it is reasonably comfortable to grip, there is no transition between the blade and handle.
 Still, there's not much to criticize here, so if you need a solid go-to, this one is worth a strong look.